-utilizes an array of 115 small processors coupled with two shared memories and a hardware accelerator for motion estimation.
+In this paper, we have implemented an energy-efficient H.264/AVC encoder on a fine-grained many-core platform.
+The implementation utilizes an array of 115 small processors coupled with two shared memories and a hardware accelerator for motion estimation.
 The proposed parallel H.264/AVC encoder is capable of encoding video sequences with variable frame sizes.
-The preliminary implemenation is capable of encoding CIF (352x288) video at 54 frames per second (fps) with 925 mW average power consumption with less than 1dB loss in resolution.
-Our parallel programming practices provides a new method of coding over a large number of simple processors allowing for a higer level of parallelization and energy-efficiency than conventional digital singal processors (DSP) while avoiding the complexity of implementing a full application specific integrated circuit (ASIC).
+The preliminary implementation is capable of encoding VGA (640 x 480) video at 21 frames per second (fps) with 931 mW average power consumption with less than 1dB loss in resolution.
+Our parallel programming practices provides a new method of coding over a large number of simple processors allowing for a higher level of parallelization and energy-efficiency than conventional digital signal processors (DSP) while avoiding the complexity of implementing a full application specific integrated circuit (ASIC).